sl-solution/InMemoryDatasets.jl/docs/src/man/byrow.md

   20.773 ms (7 allocations: 879.11 KiB)
 ```

-When the data set has heterogeneous data types at each column, `byrow` will be even more efficient than `sum(m, dims = 2)`.
+In the above benchmark, you should expect even more difference when the data set has a group of heterogeneous columns.

 ## Optimised operations